rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-windows.md

 ---

-This article demonstrates how to load an SSH private key into PuTTY in order to connect to a Linux server.
+This article demonstrates how to load an SSH private key into PuTTY in order to connect to a Linux&reg; server.
 You need the following software to complete this task:

 1.  **PuTTY**: A client for managing SSH sessions